cen4010-fa23-g07/milestone-1/MILESTONE1_RD.md

 *Numbered list of required functionality of 4-5 line desc.*

-1. Set usage functionality (linear equation, system of equations, etc) -This will be performed by doing ().
+1. Set usage functionality (linear equation, system of equations, etc)
+    - This will be performed by doing ().
 It will appear as () to the user.
 They will ().
 Etc.
 2. Enter equation.
-    -Done by typing equations and defining vars, performed by doing (), or by ().
+    - Done by typing equations and defining vars, performed by doing (), or by ().
 Includes the option of ().
 Autofill new equation option etc. etc.
 3. Solve mode.
-    -Solve fast, solve slow, against the computer, timer, etc. etc.
+    - Solve fast, solve slow, against the computer, timer, etc. etc.
 4. Memorize
-    -After solving, put the answer into memory for later usage or even collecting data.
+    - After solving, put the answer into memory for later usage or even collecting data.
 5. Plotting
-    -Ask user if the linear expression needs to be graphed for visual understanding.
+    - Ask user if the linear expression needs to be graphed for visual understanding.
 6. Maybe more stuff added here.
 And beyond.

 ## List of non-functional requirements.